Gentleman1983/advent-of-code/aoc2019/README.md

 Simple project for Advent of Code 2019.

-Done in Java 21.
+Done in Java.
 Some used Groovy or Kotlin for easier solutions. ;)

 For more information see https://adventofcode.com [2019](https://adventofcode.com/2019).